GrgicevicLukaNTNU/Gemini_forces_publisher/README.md

 Visit Njord challange webisite to setup the enviroment: https://njord.gitbook.io/njord/

+Downloaded into catkin_ws/src directory and built with catkin_make.
+I used VS Code in Ubuntu, where I openend the whole catkin_ws folder which automatically installed missing Cmake.

 Reading from the keyboard and Publishing to GeneralizedForce!

 Forces act from the center of gravity/origin.